nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 return input1 % 2 !== input2 % 2;
 ```

+Took a few side-trips:

+- Reviewed Microsoft Reactor series Introduction to ML for Beginners.
+Good stuff.
+Make me want to write some Python code.
+- Found 2 more job opportunities that were interesting, although location was an issue for one, and the other was a very marketing-centric Web Dev position, which might not be a great fit for me.

+Back to preparing Coordinate Conversion Utility for MPV demonstrating:

+- `dotnet test` and `dotnet test {path-to-unittest-csproj} --configuration release` both execute and pass.
+- VSCode 'Testing' plugin does not find tests.
+- If necessary, use `dotnet new console --framework net6.0 --use-program-main` and take a peek at `.\vscode\launch.json` configurations[] and `.\vscode\tasks.json` tasks[].
+- VSCode Extension vscode-solution-explorer (Fernando Escolar) was helpful in finding and verifying dependencies and packages.
+In the Unittest Project Packages node, ensure MSTest.TestFramework, MSTest.TestAdapter, and Microsoft.NET.Test.Sdk are all up-to-date.
+This will update unittest assets and package references to support testing in VSCode.
+- Test Runner (the flask) seemed to lock up and sometimes throw "cannot read properties of undefined (reading 'id')" when searching for tests.
+Updating the Nunit Test Runner Project Patterns to include the unittests.dll file didn't help.
+Turns out _uninstalling the Nunit Test Runner_ (by Forms) and installing '.NET Core Test Explorer' (Jun Han) fixed the problem.
+Unit Tests can now be executed by the Test Runner.
+This gives me confidence I will be able to set up GH Actions to automate testing so I can start patching the code for release to DotNET 6.
+Note: Net Core Test Explorer is a bit old so it could become a problem in the near future.
+- The Coordinate Converter Utility project is old enough that it had the old default branch name.
+It is not difficult to rename the default branch.
+The trouble might come when contributors don't update their locals, so I added a file to remind them (me actually) to fix-up my local Git environment before working on it.

 ## Monday 8-May-2023

 Worked on some presentation materials for a volunteer meeting on Wednesday night.
 It's always a time sink _but_ it forces me to organize my thoughts, and generate plans for the future of the organization, and for myself.